-Individual Education Plans (IEPs)/Education, Health and Care (EHC) plans may be devised for selected students, as recommended by the SENDCO/ Learning Support Coordinator, Able, Gifted and Talented Coordinator, Heads of Department, Heads of Primary/Secondary or outside agencies.
-They should have input from the Class Teacher/Tutor/Form Teachers, the SENDCO/LSC and/or LS staff, the student and parents/guardians.
-The SENDCO/ LSC will ensure with admissions, discipline and other procedures (school trips, examinations etc) take account of students' learning difficulties or disabilities.
+Individual Education Plans (IEPs) may be devised for selected students (as recommended by the SENDCO/ Learning Support Coordinator, Heads of Department, Heads of Primary/ Secondary or outside agencies).
+They should have input from Class teacher/Tutor/ Form teachers, the SENDCO or EAL/LS staff, the student and parents/guardians.
+The SENDCO will ensure with/ in admissions, discipline and other procedures (school trips, examinations etc) take account of students' learning difficulties or disabilities.
 These need to be reviewed on a regular basis.